arshidsruthi2006-hash/Finance-Dashboard/README.md

 ## About

--This is a simple finance dashboard website to track income, expenditure, and balance.
+- This is a simple finance dashboard website to track income, expenditure, and balance.
--When the website opens, the user needs to select a role:
+- When the website opens, the user needs to select a role:
-   -User
+    - User
-   -Admin
+    - Admin
--After selecting the role and clicking submit, the dashboard will open.
+- After selecting the role and clicking submit, the dashboard will open.

 ## How it works
 -When the website opens → role selection page is shown